debabratabhagat/meeting_notes_extractor/readme.md

 npm install
 ```

-The .env file is provided for this submission only.
 Follow the below steps if you want to use your own gemini api key.

 2. Create a `.env` file: